ADHD doesn't only affect children. Adults can have this condition, too.

 ADHD is typically treated with stimulant medicines, but some people take non-stimulants.

 Nausea.
-This is a relatively common complaint from people who take ADHD medications.
-To reduce the risk, always take your medicine with food.
+Take your medicine with food to lower your odds of feeling queasy.
 If you’re supposed to take it in the morning and you’re not a breakfast person, you may want to find something you can eat anyway.

 Dizziness.
-Sometimes, dizzy spells can be a sign that your dose is too high.
-Check in with your doctor.
-He or she may also want to monitor your blood pressure.
+Sometimes dizzy spells can be a sign that you’re taking too much medication.
+Check with your doctor.
+He might also want to check your blood pressure.

-Irritability and mood changes.
+Moodiness.
 Some people find that their medications make them tense and cranky.
-Like most ADHD medication side effects, this may fade in time.
-If mood issues are bothering you, see your doctor about adjusting the dose or changing your medication.
+Like most ADHD drug side effects, this may fade in time.
+If your moodiness is bothering you, ask your doctor about adjusting the dose or changing your medication.